rheas-io/core/README.md

 Because, our exposed API of controllers and middlewares are pure functions and they have a strict definition which accepts the `request` container as a parameter.

-As mentioned in the Lifecycle section, Rheas framework has two lifecycles - an application level lifecycle and a request level lifecycle.
+As mentioned in the Lifecycle section, Rheas framework has two lifecycles - an application lifecycle and a request lifecycle.
 To facilitate this, we have designed our `Application` instance as a container and each Request object is also a container.

 When a request lifecycle begins, Rheas automatically registers the application container as a binding on the request container.
 This gives the request container access to all the services/bindings registered on the application container also.